Objects

 Below are the different "objects."

-• - metadata about your menu
+• DirectoryKey - metadata about your menu

 • Page - a page of your menu